GnukhaGaer/CheatSheets/SourceTree with GitLab.md

 The basic process to follow is outlined below:
 - Generate an SSH Public Key.
 - Apply the key to your GitLab user profile.
-- Use the **Clone from URL"** SourceTree feature to check out repositories from SourceTree using SSH.
+- Use the **Clone from URL** SourceTree feature to check out repositories from SourceTree using SSH.

 ## Generate an SSH Key